-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X]
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes \boxtimes No

-State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: Approximately \$4,604,492 as of March 31, 2019
+State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: Approximately \$3,069,661 as of March 31, 2021.

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date: 153,483,050 shares as of December 31, 2019.
+State the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 153,483,050 as of December 31, 2021.